History and Campaigns

 • 2022

-• Neighbors for A Safer Austin Street (NASAS) starts doing street canvassing and collects over 1000 signatures.
+• NASAS starts doing street canvassing and collects over 1000 signatures.

 • A business petition is also started, gathering over 20 signatures.